Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/read-one-book-2.md

 ##### !end-answer
 ##### !explanation

 Each of these is a valid reason for separating out our code into helper functions!
-This change helps our functions to better align with the 'single responsibility principle' and helps to reduce repeated code across a project, making a project easier to maintain over time.
+This change helps our functions to better align with the Single Responsibility Principle and helps to reduce repeated code across a project, making a project easier to maintain over time.

 ##### !end-explanation
 ### !end-challenge